EduardUrakov/Synergy_GIT_Les5/README.md

-# Syper project in GitHub kik
+# Syper project in GitHub